murkl/arch-os/modules/recovery/README.md

 A machine that needs repairing may have a broken network as part of the problem, so this module never asks for one:

-- There is no `@online` stage, which is what turns the network screen off
+- There is no `@online` hook, which is what turns the network screen off
 - The kernel images come from the repaired system's own pacman cache rather than a mirror

-For the same reason `tasks/@preflight/` checks less than the Installer's does: root and the live image, nothing about this machine's firmware, since this machine is not what is being set up.
+For the same reason `hooks/@preflight/` checks less than the Installer's does: root and the live image, nothing about this machine's firmware, since this machine is not what is being set up.

 ## Two Views of one Disk